pdxiv/GoScott/README.md

 ## Scope

 - Loading game data from files into internal data structures
-- Turn all hard-coded events in the original engine into actions (light source, "GET", "DROP", "GO" (etc?))
+- Turn all hard-coded events in the original interpreter into actions (light source, "GET", "DROP", "GO" (etc?))
 - Saving of internal data structures back to original data files
 - Save/Load functionality for saving all steps taken in the game, including the random number generator seed
 - Be able to run games